The Web address of this

 that they've acquired (moderate to extreme), and (c) the

-of their current family and/or social environment (very low to very high).
+nurturance level of their current family and social environment (very low to very high).

-Implication: whether you have hit true bottom yet or not - if you
+Implication: whether you've hit true bottom yet or not - if you

 psychological wounds,